-&lt;sup>15This increase mirrors both the effects of the energy transition policy and the increase of the prices of fossil fuels.
-In Figure 3, the GDP appears somewhat lower in the early 2010's in the scenarios with a recycling of the carbon tax through lower taxes than in the scenarios with a recycling of the carbon tax through higher lump-sum public expenditures.
-This mirrors different modelling assumptions that do not have far reaching economic implications nor significance.
-The reform consisting in recycling the carbon tax through lower taxes rather than higher lump-sum public expenditures is announced in 2010 and implemented in 2015 in the model (by assumption).
-This triggers
+&lt;sup>18In Figure 3, the GDP appears somewhat different in the early 2010's in the scenarios with a recycling of the carbon tax than in the baseline scenario A, while the carbon tax is assumed to be implemented in 2015 in the model.
+This mirrors different modelling assumptions that do not have far reaching economic significance nor implications.
+By assumption, the reform consisting in implementing a carbon tax is announced in 2010 and implemented in 2015 in the model.
+This triggers reoptimisation in 2010 by forward-looking agents, which account for some small effects right from the beginning of the 2010's.